Somerton Man: Abbott investigation

-In March 2009, a University of Adelaide team led by Abbott began an attempt to solve the case through cracking the code and proposing to exhume the body to test for DNA.
+In March 2009, a University of Adelaide team led by Derek Abbott began an attempt to solve the case through cracking the code and proposing to exhume the body to test for DNA.
 His investigations have led to questions concerning the assumptions police had made on the case.
 Abbott also tracked down the Barbour waxed cotton of the period and found packaging variations.
 This may provide clues to the country where it was purchased.

 It was determined the letter frequency of the message in the back of the Rubaiyat was considerably different from letters written down randomly; the frequency was to be further tested to determine if the alcohol level of the writer could alter random distribution.
 They observed that the format of the code also appeared to follow the quatrain format of Rubaiyat, leading them to theorise that the code was a one-time pad encryption algorithm.
 Copies of Rubaiyat, as well as the Talmud and Bible, were being compared to the code using computers to get a statistical base for letter frequencies.
 However, the code's short length meant the investigators would require the exact edition of the book used.
 With the original copy lost in the 1950s, researchers have been looking for a FitzGerald edition.
 The team concluded that it was most likely that each letter was the first letter of a word.

 An investigation had shown that the Somerton man's autopsy reports of 1948 and 1949 are now missing and the Barr Smith Library's collection of Cleland's notes do not contain anything on the case.
 Maciej Henneberg, professor of anatomy at the University of Adelaide, examined images of the Somerton man's ears and found that his cymba (upper ear hollow) is larger than his cavum (lower ear hollow), a feature possessed by only 1–2% of the Caucasian population.
 In May 2009, Abbott consulted with dental experts who concluded that the Somerton Man had hypodontia (a rare genetic disorder) of both lateral incisors, a feature present in only 2% of the general population.
 In June 2010, Abbott obtained a photograph of Jessica Thomson's eldest son Robin, which clearly showed that he – like the unknown man – had not only a larger cymba than cavum but also hypodontia.
 The chance that this was a coincidence has been estimated as between one in 10,000,000 and one in 20,000,000.
 The media have suggested that Robin Thomson, who was 16 months old in 1948 and died in 2009, may have been a child of either Boxall or the Somerton man and passed off as Prosper Thomson's son.
 DNA testing would confirm or eliminate this speculation.
 Abbott believes an exhumation and an autosomal DNA test could link the Somerton man to a shortlist of surnames which, along with existing clues to the man's identity, would be the "final piece of the puzzle".